 Catholic Studies, B.A.

-Saint Louis University's B.A. in Catholic Studies offers a unifying vision of the array of academic disciplines central to a whole and flourishing human life as understood for over 2,000 years through the lens of the Catholic intellectual heritage.
+Saint Louis University's B.A. in Catholic Studies offers a unifying vision of the array of academic disciplines central to a whole and flourishing human life as understood for more than 2,000 years through the lens of the Catholic intellectual heritage.

 Program Highlights